-e.
-A borrower is held personally responsible for the safe custody of any material on load to him/her.
-He/she shall be required to pay the cost of replacement of any item which is lost whilst on loan to him/her and shall be liable to pay such compensation as may be fixed by the Librarian for any damage or defacement sustained by an item while on loan to him/her.

 f.
+A reader is held personally responsible for the safe custody of any material on load to him/her.
+He/she shall be required to pay the cost of replacement of any item which is lost or stolen whilst on loan to him/her.
+A reader shall be liable to pay such compensation as may be fixed by the Librarian for any damage or defacement sustained by an item while on loan to him/her.

+g.
+Fines will be levied for late return of loaned items, according to a published schedule.
+Readers may renew loans, provided that another reader does not want the items.

+h.
+Persons who have incurred fines or other library charges may be refused borrowing facilities until such debts have been settled.
+Such debts constitute a debt to the University.

+i.
 Loans of any Library material to other libraries may be allowed at the discretion of the Librarian.

-g.
+j.
 Library material borrowed from other libraries is subject to the conditions imposed by the lending library.

-h.
+k.
 The Librarian is empowered to decline to issue any particular item or items or to restrict their circulation.

-i.
-Access to Higher Degree Theses of this University may be limited by the terms of a moratorium, requiring prior permission for consultation to be obtained.
-All persons consulting theses, whether under moratorium conditions or not, will be required to sign a user's declaration on the form inside the front cover.
+l.
+Access to Research Degree Theses of this University may be limited by the terms of a moratorium, requiring prior permission for consultation to be obtained.

-4. PERIOD OF LOAN
+4. INFRINGEMENT OF REGULATIONS

-a.
-Members of the University staff, members of the academic and administrative staff of Loughborough College, the Royal National Institute for the Blind Vocational College and any affiliated Colleges or Institutions and postgraduate research students of the University may borrow items, as indicated in section 3 above.
-All items must be returned by one of three dates a year according to parameters agreed by the Information Services Committee from time to time.

-b.
-Undergraduate and postgraduate course students of the University may borrow items for a period of up to four weeks.
-Students with disabilities and additional needs may borrow items for a longer period at the discretion of the University Librarian.
-All items must be returned one week before the start of each vacation.

-c.
-Other borrowers may borrow items, as indicated in section 3 above, for a period of four weeks after which the renewal will only be allowed with special permission of the Librarian.

-d.
-With the exception of items indicated in section 3(c) above, periodicals may be borrowed by members of the academic staff, other staff on analogous grades and postgraduate research students for a period of 48 hours.

-e.
-Undergraduate students may borrow material for the vacation during the week preceding each vacation.
-This material must be returned by the first Friday of the week following the vacation.

-f.
-Any item may be recalled from any borrower after a period of one week if it is required by another reader.

-5. NUMBER OF VOLUMES

-a.
-Borrowers as defined in 4(a) above may borrow up to twenty-five items at any one time.

-b.
-Undergraduate students of the University may borrow up to ten items at any one time.

-c.
-Postgraduate course students of the University may borrow up to fifteen items at any one time.

-d.
-Other borrowers are allowed up to four items at any one time

-e.
-Items in excess of these numbers may be borrowed only in special circumstances and by permission of the Librarian.

-6. DISCIPLINE AND PENALTIES

 All Library Users

-a.Penalties according to a scale approved by the Information Services Committee and published in the Library will apply on failure to return books and other material as required.
+a.Penalties according to a scale approved by the Library Users Committee and published in the Library will apply on failure to return books and other material as required.
 These will be calculated as hours when the Library is open.

+b.Any reader found to be in breach of these regulations may be deprived of borrowing facilities for a period specified by the Librarian, who may also take further action in accordance with the University’s disciplinary regulations (Ordinance XVII Conduct and Discipline of Students).